ChristianLutzCL/ChristianLutzCL/README.md

 # Hi, I'm Chris 👋

+- 🔭 I’m currently working on [OpenReallife](https://github.com/OpenReallife)
+- 🌱 I’m currently learning Next, ReactJS and ReactNative
+- 👯 I’m looking to collaborate on OpenReallife
+- 🤔 I’m looking for help with UI/UX Design and using ThreeJS
+- 💬 Ask me about OpenReallife
+- 📫 How to reach me: chris@inspiredprogrammer.com
+- ⚡ Fun fact: Germany is not Bavaria 😉

 ## My attitude

 In my opinion, people in the IT industry have little or no understanding of political influences on the lives of humanity.
 I categorically reject the idea of self-selected pronouns because, as part of the IT community, I still put humanity first.